Gradescope Review 2026 - Grading Platform

 combined with Tooliverse's expert analysis

-Bottom line: A capable grading platform built for instructors managing large STEM courses who need consistency at scale, though students will find the mobile submission experience frustratingly unstable.
+Bottom line: A capable grading platform built for instructors managing hundreds of submissions who need AI-assisted consistency and detailed analytics, though mobile limitations make it strongest for desktop-based workflows.

 Gradescope | Key Specs